 Other things to do on a long weekend in Chicago:

 Sadly, for long weekend trips, I can’t partake in everything the city has to offer, but there are a number of other things to do on a long weekend in Chicago that I’d love to check out.
+If you have even less time than a 3 day weekend, click here for ideas on how to spend 2 days in Chicago.
 Here a few of my top options:

 - Chicago Crimes Night Tour – Learn about Chicago’s most infamous mobsters and gangsters.